Business and Information Technology

 Credits 1

-Students complete the Office Specialist sequence identified locally or progress in the sequence until prepared to transfer into other business courses.
+Students complete the Office Specialist sequence as identified locally or progress in the sequence until prepared to transfer into other business courses.
 Students develop skills in areas including keyboarding, word processing, office procedures, and records management.
-If a fourth year is needed, the teacher should use simulated activities in the following areas: word processing, spreadsheets, databases, telecommunications, desktop publishing, and records management.
+If a fourth year is needed, the teacher should use simulated activities in the following areas: word processing, spreadsheets, databases, telecommunications, graphic design, and records management.
+Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.

 This course connects to the following career pathways: